Configuring an SFTP server based on CentOS 7

 user.ForceCommand internal-sftp

-: Disables login and password-based access.ChrootDirectory /var/sftp
+: The server disables login and password-based access.ChrootDirectory /var/sftp

-: Only allows user access to the/var/sftp
+: The user only has access to the/var/sftp

 directory.PermitTunnel no